-Kent Livezey (pictured above left) started Birding Pipeline Panama in 2014.
+Kent Livezey (pictured above) started Birding Pipeline Panama in 2014.
 He turned it over to Nando in October 2017 so he could do other things including recording bird songs (see the link below).
 He has more than 20 publications in peer-reviewed, scientific journals.
 Three of these, plus a magazine article, concern birding in Panama and elsewhere, and are cited below.
 The bird song key is, as far as Kent knows, the largest bird song key in the world, and the database is the largest published listing of bird flight-initiation distances in the world.
 Click on the buttons to get the pdfs.

 Livezey K. 2017.
 Developing a key to bird songs along Panama's Pipeline Road using xeno-canto recordings.
 Neotropical Birding 20:8–13.